-- Help you stay current on taxonomic changes.
+- Stay current on taxonomic changes.

 We do not include taxa whose occurrences are unsubstantiated in Alaska.
 A list of birds can be found in the Checklist of Alaska Birds, which is published by the University of Alaska Museum.